Presentations

 “We’ve all been there.
 They didn’t provide you with access to Production, and the DBAs have stopped answering your texts.
 I’ll show you how to make your own roads, and possibly even cause a career-defining event.”

-Presented at SQL Saturday Gothenburg 2019, the Swedish SQL Server usergroup in October 2019, Group By in October 2021, and Data Saturday Oslo 2022.
+Presented at SQL Saturday Gothenburg 2019, the Swedish SQL Server usergroup in October 2019, Group By in October 2021, Data Saturday Oslo 2022, and PASS Data Community Summit 2023.

 There’s a lot of information out there to overwhelm you when it comes to performance tuning your queries.
 It’s very easy to feel like you’re drinking from a fire hose when you’re reading long blog posts or listening to technical conference sessions.
 Operators, metrics, wait statistics, page life expectancy, parallellism and fragmentation.